DRIVER-EU/scenario-manager/packages/server/README.md

 - `KAFKA_HOST`: location of the Kafka broker, e.g. localhost:3501
 - `SCHEMA_REGISTRY`: location of the schema registry, e.g. localhost:3502
 - `CLIENT_ID`: ID of the Kafka client, default `TB-TrialMgmt`
+- `SSL`: If truthy, set the following SSL options
+- `SSL_PFX`: Points to the location of your PKI certificate to login securely, default `certs/TB-TrialMgmt.p12`
+- `SSL_CA`: Points to the location of your Certificate Authority's public certificate, default `certs/test-ca.pem`
+- `SSL_PASSPHRASE`: Passphrase for opening your private certificate
+- `SSL_CA`: Passphrase for opening your private certificate
 - `PRODUCE`: Stringified JSON array of produce topics, e.g.
   `["system_tm_session_mgmt", "system_request_change_of_trial_stage", "system_tm_role_player", "system_tm_phase_message", "standard_cap", ...]`